(1930-2021) – Politician and academic

-Alongside her political career, Shirley Williams pursued an academic career.
+Alongside her political career, Williams also worked as an academic.
 In 1987, she became Professor of Elective Politics at Harvard University’s Kennedy School of Government.
-She also served on the Senior Advisory Committee of Harvard’s Institute of Politics and was involved in the development of emerging democracies in Central and Eastern Europe.
+She also served on the Senior Advisory Committee of Harvard’s Institute of Politics and was involved in the development of emerging democracies in Eastern Europe.